DocumentWDP-2

 • Flexible categorization: Support different organizational approaches

-• Human-readable: PascalCase for clarity
+• Human-readable: PascalCase format for clarity

 • Concise: Maximum 16 characters

-• Searchable: Easy filtering by component (e.g., E.Auth.*)
+• Searchable: Enable filtering by component (e.g., E.Auth.*)

 2. Purpose and Role#